 This space is by GE Monogram.
 I think I’ve seen photos of this display at other DBD events.
 I think the use of the ranges as dinner table was fun and the space as a whole is striking although it’s a bit “lab” looking.

 Another favorite space was this by Dennis Duffy of Duffy Design Group.
 I’m sad I wasn’t able to get a better shot of this space, as it was intimate, romantic and cozy.
 One problem with the layout of the venue was that the aisles between the displays weren’t wide enough.
 An extra few feet would have made a world of difference.
 Dennis’ dining room was swathed in a luxurious fabric tent with a pillar candle chandelier topping it off.

-Another hard to photo space was this by Woodmeister Master Builders and Michael J. Lee of R. FitzGerald & Co.
+Another hard to photo space was this by Woodmeister Master Builders and designed by Michael J. Lee of R. FitzGerald & Co (in his pre-photography days).
 This space was an homage to the island of Nantucket and even included a working gas fireplace.
 This photo just doesn’t do this space justice!